poncho654321/ArrayEnhancer/README.md

 - removeAll: remove all literals/JSON objects that meet a certain predicate.
 - takeWhile: get a new array that contains all literals/JSON objects that meet a certain predicate.
 - takeNotWhile: get a new arrat that not contains all literals/JSON objects that meet a certain predicate.
+- More functions to JSON manipulation
+- Observable array (with Object.observe maybe)